 3) A DRB is set up.

-4) The tester sets up and tears down the DRB for multiple times within one active radio connection without the UE going to idle (e.g. by triggering the UE to make multiple IMS calls, or by triggering the SMF to request PDU session modification and deactivation via the AMF), until the DRB ID is reused.Expected Results:
+4) The tester sets up and tears down the DRB for multiple times within one active radio connection without the UE going to idle (e.g. by triggering the UE to make multiple IMS calls, or by triggering the SMF to request PDU session modification and deactivation via the AMF), until the DRB ID is reused.

+NOTE: Depending on the implementation, PDU session modification/deactivation can release active radio connection.
+In that case, the test can require either IMS session and data session to setup/teardown that triggers DRB release/re-establishment.

+Expected Results:

 Before DRB ID reuse, the gNB takes a new KgNB into use by e.g. triggering an intra-cell handover or triggering a transition from RRC_CONNECTED to RRC_IDLE or RRC_INACTIVE and then back to RRC_CONNECTED.

 NOTE: Random Access Procedure defined in clause 9.2.6 of TS 38.300[8] runs in the above procedures.